sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 If `LATEST_RELEASE_URL` points to `http://atarist./beta.txt`, users will be alerted when a new BETA release is available.

-In both cases, the SidecarT board will check for the latest release and display a blinking exclamation mark at the right side of the current version number at the top bar of the Configurator application.
+In both cases, the Multi-device will check for the latest release and display a blinking exclamation mark at the right side of the current version number at the top bar of the Configurator application.

 To download the STABLE (latest) or BETA release, navigate to the [Download page](https://sidecartridge.com/downloads/) and download the appropriate file.
 Then, follow the [Update the firmware](/sidecartridge-multidevice/how_to/#update-the-firmware) guide.